-In this toolkit we will explore ways to maintain a compassionate presence in our interactions with clients, their families and our colleagues.
-The rationale for this work, as described in the introduction, highlights the importance of compassion and resilience within the health care field and points to the many positive outcomes for clients, providers, and organizations as a whole.
-Our first focus in the toolkit is to ask: What is compassion, what does it look like in action, and what does compassion require of us?
+In this toolkit we will explore ways to maintain a compassionate presence in our interactions with students, families, and colleagues.
+The rationale for this work as described in the introduction, points to many positive outcomes for us and others.
+It turns out that coming from a mindset of compassion greatly contributes to our job and life satisfaction.

 Simply put, Compassion is concern for the well-being of others.
 It includes both the awareness of others' distress coupled with a desire to alleviate it.
-At the same time that we desire to alleviate another's distress, we also are confronted with the reality that we cannot always "fix" another person's pain or suffering.
-Throughout this toolkit we will explore our professional role in alleviating client, colleague, and other's distress while maintaining our own well-being.
-In other words, we will focus on growing our compassion resilience.
+At the same time that we desire to alleviate another's distress, we also are confronted with the reality that we cannot "fix" another person's pain.
+Throughout this toolkit we will explore our professional role in alleviating student, colleague and other's distress while maintaining our well-being, in other words, we will focus on growing our compassion resilience.